hpe-storage/python-hpedockerplugin/ansible_3par_docker_plugin/README.md

   - Login to 3PAR via SSH to create entry in /\<user>\/.ssh/known_hosts file
   > **Note:** Entries for the Master and Worker nodes should already exist within the /\<user>\/.ssh/known_hosts file from the OpenShift installation.
 If not, you will need to log into each of the Master and Worker nodes as well to prevent connection errors from Ansible.

-  - Modify [plugin configuration properties](/ansible_3par_docker_plugin/properties/plugin_configuration_properties.yml) based on your HPE 3PAR Storage array configuration.
+  - Add [plugin configuration properties - sample](/ansible_3par_docker_plugin/properties/plugin_configuration_properties_sample.yml) at `properties/plugin_configuration_properties_sample.yml` based on your HPE 3PAR Storage array configuration.
 Some of the properties are mandatory and must be specified in the properties file while others are optional.

       | Property  | Mandatory | Default Value | Description |
       | ------------- | ------------- | ------------- | ------------- |